kubeflow/examples/pipelines/github_action/README.md

-# Compile, deploy and run kubeflow pipeline using Github Actions.
+# Compile, deploy and run Kubeflow Pipeline using Github Actions.

 This tutorial will go through how to use [Github Actions](https://github.com/features/actions) togheter with kubeflow for MLOps.
 The goal with this set up is to improve speed for test, deployment and also improve versioning and reproducibility.